yourvows/face_recognation/README.md

 ## Usage

 1 .
-Replace TELEGRAM_BOT_TOKEN with your Telegram Bot token obtained from BotFather.
+Replace BOT_TOKEN with your Telegram Bot token obtained from BotFather.

 2 .
 Replace USER_ID with your Telegram user ID.
 You can use [this bot](https://t.me/userinfobot) to find your user ID.

 3 .
-Place the image you want to use in the root of the project and replace "YOUR_IMAGE" with the image's filename.
+Create a folder named "known_faces" and put the photos of the people you want to recognize in it.

+4 .
+Run getFaceEncoding.py to encode the faces in the "known_faces" folder.

+5 .
+Run test.py to start the script.

+6 .
+Enjoy)

 ## Author